RapidSoftwareSolutions/RapidAPIConnect_PHP/README.md

 ##Set-up:

-First of all, download the sdk manually or by composer (in future) :
+First of all, download the sdk by composer:

-    composer require rapidapi-connect
+    composer require rapidapi/rapidapi-connect

-Then, require the package in your code (if composer not used):
+Then, require composer autoload in your code:

-    require_once('RapidApi.php');
+    require __DIR__ . '/vendor/autoload.php';

 Once required, the last step is to initialize the SDK with your project name and project API Key: